AP FACT CHECK: Trump’s false claims on a day of reckoning

 THE FACTS: That’s also false.
 All the states have certified their results as fair and accurate, a judgment made by Republican and Democratic officials alike.
 There is no prospect for a do-over.
 Nor has there been a sudden revelation of fraud.

 State and federal election officials and Trump’s own attorney general said no systematic fraud was found in the election and no errors of a scale that could possibly change the result.
 Judges have widely agreed, whether appointed by Republicans or Democrats.
-And Trump had two challenges tossed by the Supreme Court, which includes three-Trump nominated justices.
+And Trump had two challenges tossed by the Supreme Court, which includes three Trump- nominated justices.

 TRUMP, referring to Georgia: “They just happened to find 50,000 ballots late last night.” — tweet Wednesday.